dogecv/DogeCommander/README.md

 # DogeCommander
-A new way to write FTC bots!
+A new way to write code for FTC bots!

 ## What is this?
 This is a Command library.